GENERAL QUESTIONS

 What is Biodiversity Net Gain?

-Biodiversity Net Gain (BNG) is a policy in England requiring development projects from April 2024 to achieve at least a 10% increase in biodiversity units on-site.
+Biodiversity Net Gain (BNG) is a policy in England requiring development projects from April 2024 to achieve, at least, a 10% increase in biodiversity units on-site.
 This is measured using the Statutory Biodiversity Metric, which assesses the current and potential biodiversity impact of development or restoration activities.
 The policy ensures compliance with the Environment Act 2021, aiming to balance development with nature conservation.

 With the Joe’s Blooms Biodiversity Net Gain Tool, you can easily comply with the whole BNG process with our easy-to-use, end-to-end solution.